 “I’m nobody’s puppet,” Huber said.

 Former Township Attorney Bruce Bergen contested the history of the project, saying that more concrete progress had occurred with the turf field in 2011 than in any other year, as the board was able to act in bipartisan concert.
 In addition, he said that the Republicans were responsible for the politicization of the turf field.
-During a tense exchange with Deputy Mayor Jerry Fernandez and Mayor Ziad Shehady, Shehady said Bergen was “absolutely incorrect” in his portrayal of events.
+During a with Deputy Mayor Jerry Fernandez and Mayor Ziad Shehady, Shehady said Bergen was “absolutely incorrect” in his portrayal of events.